 - 10. Motor carriers or drivers currently subject to an out-of-service order are not eligible for the relief granted by this declaration until they have met the applicable conditions for its rescission and the order has been rescinded by FMCSA in writing. - 11.
-Direct assistance terminates when a driver or commercial motor vehicle is used in interstate commerce to transport cargo or provide services that are not in support of emergency relief efforts related to the shortages of gasoline, diesel, jet fuel, and other refined petroleum products due to the shutdown, partial shutdown, and/or manual operation of the Colonial pipeline system or when the motor carrier dispatches a driver or commercial motor vehicle to another location to begin operations in commerce.
+Direct assistance terminates when a driver or commercial motor vehicle is used in interstate commerce to transport cargo or provide services that are not in support of emergency relief efforts related to the wildfire emergency or when the motor carrier dispatches a driver or commercial motor vehicle to another location to begin operations in commerce.
 (49 CFR § 390.23(b)).
-Upon termination of direct assistance to emergency relief efforts related to COVID-19, the motor carrier and driver are subject to the requirements of 49 CFR Parts 390 through 399, except that a driver may return empty to the motor carrier's terminal or the driver's normal work reporting location without complying with Parts 390 through 399.
+Upon termination of direct assistance to emergency relief efforts related to the wildfire emergency, the motor carrier and driver are subject to the requirements of 49 CFR Parts 390 through 399, except that a driver may return empty to the motor carrier's terminal or the driver's normal work reporting location without complying with Parts 390 through 399.
 When a driver is moving from emergency relief efforts to normal operations a 10-hour break is required when the total time a driver operates conducting emergency relief efforts, or a combination of emergency relief and normal operations, equals 14 hours.

-In accordance with 49 CFR § 390.25, this extension and modification of the amended Emergency Declaration No. 2021-002 is effective immediately and shall remain in effect until the end of the emergency (as defined in 49 CFR § 390.5) or until 11:59 P.M.
-(ET), June 18, 2021, whichever is earlier.
-FMCSA intends to continually review the status of this Emergency Declaration and may take action to modify or terminate the E mergency Declaration sooner if conditions warrant.
+In accordance with 49 CFR § 390.25, this Extension of the Emergency Declaration is effective August 9, 2021 and shall remain in effect until the end of the emergency (as defined in 49 CFR § 390.5) or until 11:59 P.M.
+(ET), September 30, 2021, whichever is earlier.
+FMCSA intends to continually review the status of this Emergency Declaration and may take action to modify or terminate the Emergency Declaration sooner if conditions warrant.